unstoppabledomains/reseller-demo/README.md

 ## Reseller demo flow

+Link to our demo: https://unstoppabledomains.github.io/reseller-demo/

 This Demo show in particular how others can use UD API to resell .ZIL domains

 Enables domain purchase.